janboddez/share-on-mastodon/readme.txt

 == Description ==
 Automatically share WordPress posts on [Mastodon](https://joinmastodon.org/).

-You choose which Post Types are shared—though sharing can still be disabled on a per-post basis.
+You choose which Post Types are shared, though sharing can still be disabled on a per-post basis.

 Supports image uploads, WordPress's new block editor, and comes with a number of filter hooks for developers.